it-sec-fail/damctf/web/bouncy-box/README.md

  - /scoreboard
  - /static

 Downloaded /static/game.js

 It seems to be a rabithole!

 You can login with SQL Injection

 Username: `' or 1=1--`
 Password: `' or 1=1--`

+After that, you get a new page, but for the flag you have to login with a second verification.